 - Sales process optimization for incorporation into all sales training

 Typical Sales Steps in Most Sales Cycles

 - Closing and gaining commitment

-The example above, although generic, contains sales steps and elements common to many sales cycles.
+The example above, although generic, contains sales steps and elements common to many sales cycles and sales funnels.
 However, the key to success is customizing each sales process, incorporating the many unique aspects of each company and industry.

 Best Practices-Based Sales Processes